Theagentxero/cloudflare-worker-entropy-mapping/README.md

 Where bright vibrant green pixels represent the original image pixels with a high relative likelyhood (by color), thus low selection entropy, and dark dull red pixels represent the original image pixels with the lowest relative likelyhood.

+Project created for an example on my website at [howdytaylor.com](https://howdytaylor.com)

 This project was kickstarted with a Cloudflare worker template.

 ## How To Use